The Robert J. Margolis, MD, Center for Health Policy is recruiting for the following positions:

 This specific senior research assistant position will support Center projects with research, writing, and analysis with a focus on medical product development and innovation, medical device and pharmaceutical policy, regulatory science, and the intersection of scientific and regulatory advancement with broader US health policy reforms.

 Primary responsibilities include conducting background research, extensive writing for a range of deliverable types (e.g., policy briefs, white papers, blog posts), and supporting Center events and convening.
 This will include support for project activities through coordination, logistics management, and some administrative tasks.

 - Education: Bachelor’s degree required and a graduate degree in a relevant discipline (public policy, public administration, public health, health economics, etc.) is preferred.

 - Strong research and writing experience is required.

-- Ability to interact with high level individuals and organizations is preferred.
+- Ability to interact with high level individuals and organizations is required.

 - Ability to transform complicated information into easy to understand materials is required.

 To be considered for this position, applicants must submit materials online.

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual’s age, color, disability, genetic information, gender, gender identity, national origin, race, religion, sexual orientation, or veteran status.